Blitz72/Hangman-CLI/README.md

 Navigate to the folder where you cloned or saved your extracted zip files and type "npm install" to install the required dependencies.

-Type in "node Hangman-CLI.js" and prepare to be blown away by the exhilirating mediocrity of this :**awesome**_ game
+Type in "node Hangman-CLI.js" and prepare to be blown away by the exhilirating mediocrity of this _**awesome**_ game